symlara/social-network/README.md

 ## Desription
-This is an API created to test for an social network.
+This is an API created to test for a social network API.
 The primary tools for this challenge involed Mongoose and Express.
 Keep in mind that this is a Terminal ran API and there is <strong>no</strong> front-end at the moment.

 ## Table of Contents